Minnesota Department of Transportation: Services and projects

 MnDOT operates networks of ramp meters and traffic cameras in the Minneapolis-St. Paul metropolitan area in order to manage traffic flow.
 The department has also put up informational electronic signage along highways to provide alert messages.
 Message boards have been in Rochester, Duluth and the Twin Cities for some time.
 Part of the reason for the Rochester signs is occasional flooding of U.S. Highway 52.
-The department expanded use of the signs after Amber Alert legislation allocated funding for larger networks.
+The department expanded use of the signs after Amber alert legislation allocated funding for larger networks.
 In the Twin Cities, MnDOT began using them to display freeway travel times in 2003 or 2004 to help drivers plan alternate routes to avoid heavy traffic if necessary (although a generic message like "buckle up for safety" is sometimes encountered during special safety campaigns planned in conjuncture with the State Patrol and Department of Public Safety).

 Twin Cities Public Television (TPT) station KTCI channel 17 has been used for many years to display weather-related information that is funded by MnDOT.
 This service is continued on channel 2-4 following the digital transition.
 The department also had a long-standing partnership with KBEM-FM radio (88.5 FM) in Minneapolis to relay area traffic information, although that relationship is coming to an end.
 After public outcry, the term was extended, but it is unclear how long the two organizations will continue the relationship.
 MnDOT paid KBEM-FM $400,000 per year to provide the information, about half of the station's annual budget.
 Video from traffic cameras is also shown on cable television systems in the metro area (at one time, this had also been shown on KVBM channel 45, today known as KSTC).

-In 2021, the department asked the public to name eight new snowplows introduced to the fleet.
-24,000 submissions were received.
-The winning snowplow names were: